d-jason32/Android_Individual_Project_2_JD/README.md

 5. Login Enabled with regex validation!
 6. Once you log in you are taken to the game.
 7. You can either play or read the rules.
+8. Asks five questions.
+9. User asks enters question and can check if they are correct.
+10. Result displayed after the quiz.

 # Tasks

-should ask at least five questions.

-Should have at least one question with an answer of format multiple choices.

-Should have at least one question with an answer of format multiple answers.

-Store users' answers and show a confirmation UI before accepting an answer.

-If the answer is confirmed then record it and check if correct, and then move to the next question.

-When the quiz finishes display the result.

 You should store the data on the phone, so if the user login later should see the history of playing the game and score (use a simple key-value).